malvikasharan/bosc2015/listOfFeaturesOfGreatOSBCs.md

 ## Proper documentation, for e.g. manuals, tutorials

-## Well designed stratagy to increase its visibility to the community (use to social media, conferences etc.)
+## Well designed stratagy to increase its visibility to the community (use of social media, conferences etc.)